-NewAccess is a mental health coaching program.
-Designed to provide accessible, quality services for anyone finding it hard to manage life stresses such as work, study, relationships, health, or loneliness.
+NewAccess is a mental health coaching program, designed to provide accessible, quality services for anyone finding it hard to manage life stresses such as work, study, relationships, health, or loneliness.
 People can access six coaching sessions delivered over the phone, via skype or in person by trained mental health coaches.

 The program uses low-intensity psychological therapy and aims to help people break the cycle of negative or unhelpful thoughts.
-Developed by Beyond Blue and delivered by Primary and Community Care Services (PCCS).
-NewAccess provides support from a coach, who will assess the person's needs, then work with them in setting practical, effective strategies to help get them on track.
+Developed by Beyond Blue and delivered by Primary and Community Care Services (PCCS), NewAccess provides support from a coach who assesses the person's needs, then works with them in setting practical and effective strategies to help get them on track.
 This program provides support for individuals aged 16 years and over.
 Individuals can self-refer to the program.

-Data from Beyond Blue identified there was an increase of average recovery rate and average retention rate from 2019-20 to 2020-21 in the program in the GCPN region.
-Consultation has suggested that there is limited promotion and support of low intensity mental health services to general practice to support complementary use with other primary health interventions, data identified there is no waitlist to NewAccess on the Gold Coast.
+Data from Beyond Blue show an increase of average recovery rate and average retention rate from 2019-20 to 2020-21 in the GCPN region.
+Consultation has suggested that there is limited promotion and support of low intensity mental health services to general practice to support complementary use with other primary health interventions.
+Data also showed that there is currently no waitlist to NewAccess on the Gold Coast.